Australian cricket team in South Africa in 1993–94: Third Test

 The third Test, at Kingsmead Cricket Ground in Durban, ended in a draw to leave the series tied at 1–1.
 South Africa chose to bowl first on a pitch described as "hard and grassy" which was expected to favour the South African fast bowling attack.
 After bowling Australia out for 269 the South Africans scored 422 in their first innings, but took almost 14 hours to do so.
 Wisden called the tactics of batting so slowly "baffling" and the time taken to compile their total meant that South Africa were unable to bowl Australia out again, the tourists finishing the match on 297/4 with Mark Waugh on 113 not out after Michael Slater had scored 95 runs.
 The final partnership of Waugh and Australian captain Allan Border, playing in his final Test match, lasted for more than three hours to save the game.

 One Day International series

 A total of eight One Day Internationals were played during the tour, four before the Test series and four after it.
-The series was tied at four wins for each side.
+The series was tied at four wins for each team.
 The matches which were played over 50 overs.
 Australia's Steve Waugh was named player of the series, repeating his success of the Test series.